cjbarnes29/ccna-networking-portfolio/Project-02-OSPF-Routing/README.md

 # OSPF Area Mismatch

-R2 was configured with the wrong OSPF area, causing neighbor relationships to fail.
+R2 was configured with the wrong OSPF area which prevented adjacency formation.

-The router generated an OSPF area mismatch message during adjacency attempts.

 ![Area Mismatch](area-mismatch.png)